top of page

 • No daycare;

-• Replacing the existing Beth El site with the proposed of 47 family oriented residential dwellings and a park.
+• Replacing the existing Beth-El site with 47 family oriented residential dwellings and a public park.

 The removal of vehicular flows on the road network near the site will have a positive impact on the quality of traffic flow during morning and afternoon peak periods.
 The maneuvers of the fire truck were also analyzed and the space allocated corresponding to the access corridor between the two buildings is deemed sufficient.